intagaming/video-scripts/token-storage.md

 understand a real example.
 The Facebook example used until now is a hypothetical one.
-I don't know exactly how Facebook stores tokens on your browser, but I would comfortably say that if they were to follow the industry standard, then the answer is, 9 out of 10 times, localStorage, unless they have a very compelling reason not to.
+I don't know exactly how Facebook stores tokens on your browser, but I would comfortably say that if they were to follow the industry standard, then the answer is, 9 times out of 10, localStorage, unless they have a very compelling reason not to.
 I'll show you why.

 ### OAuth